Cilantro Lime Rice (Chipotle Copycat)

 A black bowl filled with Cilantro Lime Rice with lime wedges and cilantro on top.

-This rice is the perfect flavor packed base to make just about any taco bowl or burrito bowl of your dreams.
-In all seriousness though, we love using either sweet potatoes or steamed rice for a base to build any kind of Mexican inspired bowl, (find all my recipes linked below).
+This rice is the perfect flavor-packed base to make just about any taco bowl or burrito bowl of your dreams.
+In all seriousness though, we love using either sweet potatoes or steamed rice for a base to build any Mexican-inspired bowl, (find all my recipes linked below).

-However adding the cilantro-lime combo to steamed rice just takes it right over the top.
-And you might find yourself eating Mexican bowls every night for dinner for weeks in a row.
-It’s definitely been the case in our house for the past few weeks!
-This rice is just so tasty, you’ll find yourself wanting to make it quite often.
+However, adding the cilantro-lime combo to steamed rice just takes it right over the top.
+And you might find yourself eating Mexican bowls every night for dinner for weeks.
+It’s been the case in our house for the past few weeks!
+This rice is just so tasty, that you’ll find yourself wanting to make it quite often.

 And while I mostly make this for Mexican recipes, it doesn’t need to be limited to that.
 The cilantro-lime combo goes so well with other cuisines as well, particularly Asian recipes.
 So definitely try this rice out with my Healthy Orange Chicken or my Teriyaki Sheet Pan Salmon!